alexras/libris/README.md

 port: 9494
 ```

+* `general/editor`: the program that will be executed for editing
+* `general/viewer`: the program that will be used for viewing papers
 * `folders/root`: the root folder in which your papers will be stored
 * `notes/renderer`: the application that the web UI will use to render your
 notes